smartdevicelink/sdl_app_library_guides/docs/Getting Started/iOS Integration Basics/index.md

 ## Where to Go From Here
 You should now be able to connect to a head unit or emulator.
 From here, [learn about designing your main interface](Displaying a User Interface/Main Screen Templates).
 For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to an Infotainment System).
 !@

-@![android]
-In this guide, we exclusively use Android Studio.
-We are going to set-up a bare-bones application so you get started using SDL.

-!!!
-NOTE
-The SDL Mobile library supports [Android 2.2.x (API Level 8)](https://developer.android.com/about/versions/android-2.2.html) or higher.
-!!!
-!@

-@![javaSE,javaEE]
-In this guide, we exclusively use IntelliJ.
-We are going to set-up a bare-bones application so you get started using SDL.

-!!!
-NOTE
-The SDL Java library supports Java 7 and above.
-!!!
-!@